Two students working in the field

 Global Perspectives

-Choose from more than 30 semester-long programs offered in more than 20 international locations, including Kenya, New Zealand, Australia, and Denmark.
+Choose from more than 30 semester-long programs in more than 20 international locations, including Kenya, New Zealand, and Australia.

 The Adirondack Semester